moeen-mahmud/problem-solving-with-javascript/README.md

 ### The Challenge

 Here I will showcase the code challenges that I solved while learning **JavaScript**.
 The challenges are relatively easy and beginner-friendly and will focus on creating an easy solution for each problem.
 The challenges are collected from various resources, but I will follow my own method for the answer.
+The Problems are mainly curated from [Hackernoon](https://hackernoon.com/javascript-practical-coding-challenges-for-beginners-4bq3ugr?utm_source=pocket_mylist)

 ### Useful Resources